prasenjit/prasenjit.github.io/_posts/2017-06-20-opencv-web-app.md

 This whole journey started when I came upon the [OpenCV.js](https://github.com/ucisysarch/opencvjs) project.
 This project provides *"JavaScript Bindings for OpenCV"*.
 Essentially exposing OpenCV types and functionality via a JS interface.
 But I'm a C++ guy and, more importantly, wanting to write *cross-platform*, multi-target code, I want to continue working in C++.
 OpenCV.js does the opposite of what I wanted.
-It did however manage to build OpenCV with Emscripten, so bootom line: **it can be done!**
+It did however manage to build OpenCV with Emscripten, so bottom line: **it can be done!**

 ### The Build System
 OpenCV.js used custom Python scripts to build OpenCV instead of using CMake.
 I wanted to build OpenCV directly using its own CMake files, as these are always kept in sync with the latest versions and I did not want the additional Python in the build toolchain.